3TUSK/FrogCraft-Rebirth/README.md

  * As a replacement of Railgun, a whole new item named *Portable Ion Cannon* is added.
 This is a rough reference to [Command & Conquer 3: Tiberium War](https://en.wikipedia.org/wiki/Command_%26_Conquer_3:_Tiberium_Wars) plots.
  * Marble and Basalt are removed.
 They used to be a substitution to RedPower's Marble and Basalt, but now I suggest to use other equivalents from other mods, e.g. [Chisel](https://minecraft.curseforge.com/projects/chisel).
  * Ruby, Sapphire and Green Sapphire are substituted with [Tiberium](https://en.wikipedia.org/wiki/Tiberium).
 Reason is same as of Marble and Basalt.
+ * Four industrial machines are separated out into [a new mod called "Industrial Machine"](https://github.com/3TUSK/IndustrialMachine).
  * **This mod now requires Java 8 to run**.
 If you plan to use FrogCraft: Rebirth on dedicated server, please be aware of your Java version.

 ### Other posts